coverclock/com-diag-hazer/README.md

 * Galileo - 301..336
 * BeiDou 2 - 401..437

+# Errors

+Error messages may be displayed with the following error numbers for malformed input data.
+(System calls and library functions may also cause error messages not related to the input data to be displayed.)

+* EINVAL - invalid character in a field.
+* EIO - checksum or cyclic redundancy check (CRC) mismatch.
+* ENODATA - below minimum length or number of fields.
+* ENOMSG - no discernable identification in beginning matter.
+* ERANGE - time, latitude, longitude, etc. value out of range.

 # Devices

 Hazer has been successfully tested with the following GPS chipsets.